Archive

 A lifetime of lessons: I recently overheard a conversation where someone proudly shared a photo of their grandchildren.
 The lighthearted response was a joke about the grandchildren doing the same in reverse: “Look, this is my grandmother.
 Isn’t she cute?
 Guess what she said today?”
 At first, it made me …

-Making Micro.blog more colorful: Street painter outside The Royal Dramatic Theatre in Stockholm.
-I’ve put together a Micro.blog Color Palettes page to go along with the Micro.blog Styles collection.
+Making Micro.blog more colorful: I’ve put together a Micro.blog Color Palettes page to go along with the Micro.blog Styles collection.
 You don’t have to use Micro.blog to enjoy the palettes, of course.
-Just rename the variables to match your own theme (you might need …
+Just rename the variables to match your own theme (you might need to do that even if you’re on Micro.blog).
+I’m currently …

 Setbacks with a purpose: I was recently listening to a thoughtful interview with the wonderful Finnish singer Arja Saijonmaa.
 The conversation touched on something we can all relate to — life’s inevitable setbacks.
 She said something that really stayed with me.
 That every difficulty, no matter how overwhelming it might feel …